CanIHas/GreX/README.md

 Next step is choosing workspace.
 Workspace is a directory in which all data will be kept.
 It is by default set up with subdirectories:
-* raw - containing files with raw LaTeX code to be inserted into document
+* raw - containing files with raw LaTeX code to be inserted into document,
-* dsl - containing files with Builder DSL (see below) to be evaluated
+* dsl - containing files with Builder DSL (see below) to be evaluated,
-* results - this will contain all results of experiments, grouped by experiment name
+* results - this will contain all results of experiments, grouped by experiment name,
-* render - all renders will be saved here
+* render - all renders will be saved here,
-* build - render compilation will be
+* build - while compiling renders, output will be stored here.

 Then you write your script.
 Start with setting up [*Workspace*](/src/main/groovy/can/i/has/latex/experiments/Workspace.groovy), using its manager: